kadolor/wvs/wvs_online.md

 # Get Started: WVS Online

-This guide details how to use Wherobots Visual Studio (WVS) Online in Python to create a 3DE™️ powered image of your tabular data.
+This guide details how to use Wherobots Visual Studio (WVS) Online to create a 3DE™️ powered image of your tabular data.
 ## Expectation